Indoor FTTH Flat Cable

 Is this cable intended for aerial outdoor spans?

-No. This page describes an indoor flat drop structure.
+No. This is an indoor flat drop cable.
 For outdoor span use, review the FTTH Drop Aerial Cable or the Aerial FTTH Drop Non-Metallic Cable.

 Which fiber types can be requested?